 Thrift is a dwarf evergreen that has small white or pink flowers.

 The Armeria plant itself is rosette like in nature, with stems bolting out, which carry their sphere shaped flowers.

 Thrift is a very salt tolerant plant and can therefore be grown at seaside locations.
 It also makes an ideal rockery plant wherever it is grown.

 Sea Pink by Colin-47 _Away.

 If you intend to sow Armeria seeds outdoors, they should be sowed on the surface and lightly covered with soil in the early spring or early autumn.

-Seeds should first be imbibed by soaking in warm water for 8 hours, then grown in darkness at 16 to 21 degrees Celsius.
-The plants would normally have germinated after two to three weeks.
+Seeds should first be imbibed by soaking in warm water for 8 hours, then grown in darkness at 16 to 21 degrees Celsius (61 to 70°F).
+The plants should normally germinate after two to three weeks.

-It is easy to look after Sea Pink, thrift, and other Armeria; they require a light watering in dry conditions, and should be deadheaded following flowering to prevent seed setting and the spread of thrift.
+It is easy to look after Sea Pink, Thrift, and other Armeria plant species; they require a light watering in dry conditions, and should be deadheaded following flowering to prevent seed setting and the wild spread of thrift.